ch570512/Qlockwork/Readme.txt

 Changelog:
 ******************************************************************************

+20220312:
+Clocks brightness from LDR is now transitioning smoothly between values.
+Sunrise and sunset now uses global timeout to switch back to time.
+Fixed a bug causing the RTC not to work.
+Added option to select RBG or RGBW for LedDriver.
+Using transition "Move up" in menus.
+"Fade" was not working too well.

 20220311:
 Fixed a bug preventing compilation using esp8266 by ESP8266 Community (3.0.2).
-IDE change from VisualMicro to Visual Studio Code.
+IDE change from VisualMicro to free Visual Studio Code.

 20220310:
-MODE SUNRISE SUNSET  (Thanks to GenosseFlosse).
+Mode sunrise and sunset (Thanks to GenosseFlosse).

 20210422:
 Reduced the watchdog resets (Thanks to espuno).